If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 How Does a Jack Plate Works in Shallow Waters?

-Do you know that a jack plate allows you to go in even shallower water than a standard engine mount?
+Do you know a jack plate lets you go in even shallower water than a standard engine mount?

 It’s a universal fact that the propeller represents the boat’s lowest part in water.
-So, you have to push the throttles in the forward direction and use the trimming tabs to keep moving in shallow waters.
+So, you have to push the throttles forward and use the trimming tabs to keep moving in shallow waters.

 However, with a jack plate, you don’t have to worry about tilting the engine.
 Why?